Skip to content

 5. reasonable costs incurred to prevent or limit damage, insofar as the Other Party demonstrates that these costs have led to a limitation of direct damage as referred to in the General Terms and Conditions.

-6. Digitalique is never liable for indirect damage, including consequential damage, lost profits, lost savings, damage due to business interruption, damage resulting from the provision of inadequate cooperation and/or information by the Other Party, damage due to non-binding information or advice provided by Digitalique, the content of which is not expressly part of the Agreement, and all damage that does not fall under direct damage within the meaning of these general terms and conditions.
+6. Digitalique is never liable for indirect damages, including consequential damages, loss of profit, missed savings, damages due to business interruption, damages resulting from the Counterparty's provision of inadequate cooperation and/or information, damages due to non-binding information or advice provided by Digitalique, the content of which does not explicitly form part of the Agreement, and all damages not classified as direct damages within the meaning of these general terms and conditions.

-8. Digitalique shall never be liable for errors if the Other Party has given its approval at an earlier stage, or has been given the opportunity to carry out a check and has indicated that it does not require such a check.
+8. Digitalique is never liable for errors if the Counterparty has previously given approval, or has been given the opportunity to perform a check and has indicated no need for such a check.

-9. The limitations of liability set out in this article are also stipulated for the benefit of third parties engaged by Digitalique for the performance of the Agreement.
+9. The limitations of liability stipulated in this article are also agreed upon for the benefit of third parties engaged by Digitalique for the execution of the Agreement.

-10. Digitalique is not liable for damage to or loss of documents during transport or during shipment by post, regardless of whether the transport or shipment is carried out by or on behalf of Digitalique, the Other Party, or third parties.
+10. Digitalique is not liable for damage or loss of documents during transport or postal shipment, irrespective of whether the transport or shipment is carried out by or on behalf of Digitalique, the Counterparty, or third parties.

 Confidentiality

-2. If, on the basis of a legal provision or a court ruling, Digitalique is obliged to disclose confidential information to third parties designated by law or by the competent court, and Digitalique cannot invoke a legal right of non-disclosure or a right of non-disclosure recognized or permitted by the competent court, Digitalique shall not be liable for any compensation or indemnification, and the Other Party shall not be entitled to terminate the Agreement on the basis of any damage resulting therefrom.
+2. Should Digitalique be obligated, pursuant to a statutory provision or a judicial ruling, to disclose confidential information to third parties designated by law or the competent court, and Digitalique cannot invoke a statutory right of privilege or one recognized or permitted by the competent court in this respect, then Digitalique shall not be liable for damages or indemnification, and the Counterparty shall not be entitled to dissolve the Agreement on account of any damage arising therefrom.

 3. Notwithstanding the foregoing, Digitalique is authorized to include the name of the Other Party in a list of business relations, which is published on the website or via other communications to third parties, unless otherwise agreed.